the practical kitchen

 lemon sugar topping

-• zest of ½ an orange
+• 2 teaspoons orange zest (zest from ½ an orange)

 • 48 grams pink sanding sugar